-Listed buildings EH1 The number of listings within Knowsley increased from the last monitoring period with the listing of Knowsley War Memorial.
-Th Knowsley War Memorial was given a Grade II listing and increast total number of listed buildings in Knowsley to 104.
-St Mary's Church in Prescot is still noted as 'At Risk' 104 listings in 2019-20; one building on the 'At Risk' register.
-Grade I Grade II Grade II Total 'At risk' Change since last report 0 0 1 0 0 0 onowsley Council servation Team
+The number of listings within Knowsley increased from the last monitoring period with the listing of Huyton Cricket and Bowling Club Pavilion.
+The Cricket and bowling pavilion was given a Grade II listing and increases the total number of listed buildings in Knowsley to 105.
+St Mary's Church in Prescot is still noted as 'At Risk'.

+Listed buildings

+2020-21 Change since last report

+Grade I 1 0

+Grade II 4 0

+Grade II 100 1

+Total 105 1

+'At Risk' 1 0